akshatchhabra/akshatchhabra.github.io/README.md

 ### TransLRPL
 [GitHub Link](https://www.github.com/akshatchhabra/TransLRPL)

 Implemented and evaluated data augmentation techniques for improving translation of low-resource programming languages in collaboration with IBM Research.
-Synthesized data using back-translation to counter the lack of training data (GitHub link)
+Synthesized data using back-translation to counter the lack of training data.

 ### Shakespeare It!
 [GitHub Link](https://github.com/akshatchhabra/shakespeare-it)